HaxeFoundation/HaxeManual/content/03-type-system.md

 >
 > Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is an argument to a function call.
 They can influence typing of that expression through [top-down inference](type-system-top-down-inference).

-A good example are arrays of mixed types.
+A good example is an array of mixed types.
 As mentioned in [Dynamic](types-dynamic), the compiler refuses `[1, "foo"]` because it cannot determine an element type.
 Employing top-down inference, this can be overcome:

 [code asset](assets/TopDownInference.hx)